Chemical Pneumonitis

 English

-.
+Mandeep Bakshi is a Sleep Medicine provider practicing medicine in Greeneville, Tennessee.
 Dr. Bakshi is rated as an Experienced provider by MediFind in the treatment of Chemical Pneumonitis.
-His top areas of expertise are Obstructive Sleep Apnea, Chronic Obstructive Pulmonary Disease (COPD), Lung Metastases, Endoscopy, and Hip Replacement.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Chronic Obstructive Pulmonary Disease (COPD), Lung Metastases, Endoscopy, and Hip Replacement.
+Dr. Bakshi is board certified in American Board Of Internal Medicine and American Board Of Sleep Medicine.

 Distinguished in Chemical Pneumonitis